 Review Current Estate Planning Documents

 - Have tax laws changed in a way that would adversely impact your plan?
-Alternatively, have tax laws changed in way that would allow you to simplify your plan?

 - Have you moved since your estate planning documents were last prepared?
 Laws can vary greatly from state to state.
-If you have moved since your estate planning documents were prepared, the laws of your new home state may adversely impact your plan.
-Consider changing your documents to reflect the laws of your new state.

 Assemble a Fact Book of Important Information for your Fiduciaries and Beneficiaries

 Think of the things you use every day.
 Think of the people who you interact with, such as friends and business associates.
 Think of the services you access.
 If you suddenly were no longer here, would your family and fiduciaries know who to contact and how to gain access to accounts, records and electronic information?
 Creating a “fact book” containing important information will help your fiduciaries administer your estate and wind up your affairs.
+The fact book should include:

 Remember “Who Does What” and Appoint the Right People

 It is important to remember that many relationships expire when you do.
 For example, your power of attorney is no longer valid after your death and its use after you have died could expose your agent to personal liability.
-If you are relying on the agent under your power of attorney to help you with financial decisions and transactions, that person’s ability to do so ends with your death.

 Be sure your powers of attorney confer the necessary powers on your agents.
 Don’t simply rely on a “form” document.
 Some state laws require special acknowledgement of important powers, such as the power to make gifts, change retirement plan beneficiary designations or create trusts.
 Be sure that your power of attorney gives your agent the powers you intend your agent to have.

-An attorney who specializes in estate planning can make sure you have an appropriate power of attorney.
-To corrupt an old maxim, “it is better to have the power and not need it, than to need the power and not have it.”
+Be sure you have a living will and/or healthcare power of attorney (the laws of some states require both) so that your end-of-life decisions are carried out, even if you are unable to communicate them.
+It is very important to select the right person to carry out your desires.
 Be sure your healthcare/end-of-life documents and financial power of attorney permit your agents to enter into agreements with service providers.
 By having expansive powers of attorney (both financial and healthcare), your agents can ensure you receive appropriate care, including hospice care, even if you are unable to communicate your desires.
-It is strongly recommended that before your agents enter into any contract with a care facility that they consult with an attorney, as executing a contract in the wrong fashion can subject a family member to personal liability as guarantor for the cost of your care.

 Prepaid Funeral Trusts